Computing Generalized Convolutions Faster Than Brute Force: Existence of Low-Cost Cyclic Partition

 Thus, $f$ is $\abs{T}$-cyclic and $\{ (L, R, \abs{T}) \}$ is a cyclic partition of $f$.

 \item[$G_f$ is a path.]
 Similarly to the previous case, $f$ can be represented as addition modulo $\abs{T}$.
-As the proof is essentially identical to the cyclic case, we omit the details here. \item[$G_f$ is a star.]
-We only consider the out-star as the in-star follows symmetrically by swapping the roles of $\ell_0$ and $\ell_1$.
-We define the following cyclic partition $\Part$ as
+As the proof is essentially identical to the cyclic case, we omit the details here. \qedhere \end{description} \end{proof}

-Note that every $(\ell,r) \in L \times R$ appears in exactly one minor of $\Part$.
-Hence, $\Part$ is indeed a cyclic partition.
-Next, we observe that each minor contains exactly one element of $T$.
-Thus, no addition is needed and hence $f$ is $1$-cyclic for each minor of $\Part$.
-Thus the cost of each minor of $\Part$ is $1$.
+In the next step, we decompose arbitrary graphs into nice subgraphs.
+To present our decomposition we need to introduce the following notation related to the degree of vertices.

+\begin{definition}[Sources, Sinks and Middle Vertices] Let $G=(V,E)$ be a directed graph.
+We denote by $\indeg(v)$ the \emph{in-degree} of~$v$, i.e., the number of edges terminating at~$v$, and by $\outdeg(v)$ the \emph{out-degree} of $v$, i.e., the number of edges starting at $v$.

+We partition $V$ into the three sets $\Vsrc(G)$, $\Vmid(G)$, and $\Vsnk(G)$ defined as follows: \begin{itemize} \item Set $\Vsrc(G)$ contains all \emph{source} vertices of $G$, that is, vertices with no incoming edges (i.e., $\indeg(v)=0$).
+This includes all isolated vertices.